 Dark color without texture can feel dead.
 That is the simplest way I know to say it.
 The room needs friction.

 A rug is often the quiet hero.
-A Persian style area rug, a faded traditional pattern, or something with visible pile can soften the architecture and connect the furniture pieces into one conversation.
+A Persian-style area rug, a faded traditional pattern, or something with visible pile can soften the architecture and connect the furniture pieces into one conversation.
 This is one reason rugs matter so much in a study.
 They stop the desk from floating.
+In a compact room, let the rug sit under the front legs of the desk and chair zone at minimum.
+In a larger study, the rug can define the entire working island so the desk feels intentionally placed instead of stranded.

 Then layer in other surfaces.
 Smooth walnut.
 Worn leather.
 Cool metal.
 Heavy drapery.
 Maybe a stone tray on the desk.
 Maybe an old brass letter opener that makes you feel more organized than you really are.
 Texture is what makes low light interesting.
 Without it, the room reads as one dark block.
 With it, the room starts to breathe.